MLanguage/mlang/README.md

 ## Known Limitations

-The code released by the DGFiP is not complete as of September 2019.
+The code published by the DGFiP on their [Framagit repo](https://framagit.org/dgfip/ir-calcul) is not complete as of July 2020.
 Indeed, in order to correctly compute the amount of taxes for a fiscal household, the DGFiP executes the M program several times, each time changing the values of some variables to enable or disable parts of the computation.

+However, the authors of Mlang have signed a convention with the DGFiP in order to come and

 The DGFiP has not published the details of this iterative computation.
 Hence, until they do, the amounts of taxes computed by Mlang-generated programs are usually